Chuanyin-Zhang/Otidaloalharmsynth/ReadMe.txt

 [Eight auxiliary modules]
  (5) Algorithm module for the nodal corrections of the tidal constituent CalcTidefu(mjd,doodson,df,du)
+  Input parameters: doodson(6) - Doodson constants of the tidal constituent.
+  Return parameters: df,du - the nodal factor and nodal correction angle (degree) of the tidal constituent.
  (6) Algorithm module for the phase bias of the tidal constituent BiasTide(doodson,bias)
-  Input parameters: doodson(6) - Doodson constants of the tidal constituent.
   Return: bias - the phase bias (degree) of the tidal constituent.
  (7) Algorithm module for the 5 basic astronomical mean longitudes ASTRO5(TIME,SHPNP) ! s, h, p, N, p'